 O'Reilly Automotive, Inc. and its subsidiaries, collectively, "O'Reilly" or the "Company," is a specialty retailer and supplier of automotive aftermarket parts.
 The Company's stores carry an extensive product line, including new and remanufactured automotive hard parts, maintenance items and various automotive accessories.
-As of December 31, 2017, the Company owned and operated 5,019 stores in 47 states, servicing both do-it-yourself ("DIY") and the professional service provider customers.
+As of December 31, 2018, the Company owned and operated 5,219 stores in 47 states, servicing both do-it-yourself ("DIY") and the professional service provider customers.
+After the close of business on December 31, 2018, the Company acquired substantially all of the non-real estate assets of Bennett Auto Supply, Inc. and its affiliates, including 33 stores that were not included in the 2018 store count and were not operated by the Company in 2018.
 The Company's robust distribution system provides stores with same-day or overnight access to an extensive inventory of hard-to-find items not typically stocked in the stores of other auto parts retailers.